ryan-saffer/react-booking-system/firebase/src/components/HolidayPrograms/CustomerBookingScreen/README.md

 Finally, a confirmation email is sent to the customer by Fizz Kidz with a link to cancel each individual program.
 Stripe will additionally send a separate receipt.

+## Known Limitations
+- If someone books in for the day, then cancels on of the two appointments, they will still be seen as 'allday'.
+- Conversely, if someone books in a program, and later returns to book in the other program on that day, it will not mark both programs as 'allday'.